Expert Roofing & Roof Repair Specialists in Bramhall

 Planning

 Straightforward like-for-like repairs, replacing broken slates with matching slates, repointing a chimney, or renewing leadwork, generally fall under permitted development.
 However, Bramhall has three distinct conservation areas (Bramhall Park, Bramhall Lane South, and Syddal Park).
 These areas often have Article 4 Directions in place, which remove permitted development rights for changes to roofing materials, chimneys, and rooflights.
-We're experienced working on properties across these protected streets and can advise you before any work begins.
+On a full re-roof we certify the Building Regulations ourselves under our NFRC Competent Person Scheme, so there is nothing to submit to Stockport Council, and we advise you on any conservation consent before work begins.

 Repairs